elyset/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

+I used the joystick to implement data streaming.
+When the joystick is pressed it will say "Twizzler touched!"

 ### Part D
 ### The One True ColorNet